kauercurtis/kauercurtis.github.io/README.md

 Added additional navigation to classwork specific pages.

 9/10/23:
 Fixed documentation for CS325 Algorithm projects and implemented project 2 of CS290.
+Set all documentation for CS290 projects, outside of project 2, to TBA status.